GyorgyFerenc/MadLibrary/README.md

 ``` -->

 ```
-┌── example // Set of examples using the library
+┌── documentation // The documentation of everything ├── example // Set of examples using the library
 ├── experimental // The location of experimental modules │   ├── ExperimentalModule1 // The location of an experimental module
 │   ... // rest of experimental modules